rjones-lf/iroha/docs/source/getting_started/index.rst

   irohad --config config.docker --genesis_block genesis.block --keypair_name node0

 ..
-Attention:: In usual situation, you need to provide a config file, generate genesis block and keypair.
-However, as a part of this guide we provide an example configuration for you.
+Attention:: In the usual situation, you need to provide a config file, generate genesis block and keypair.
+However, as a part of this guide, we provide an example configuration for you.
 Please do not use these settings in a production.
 You can read more about configuration here.

 Congratulations!
 You have an Iroha node up and running!
-In the next section we will test it by sending some transactions.
+In the next section, we will test it by sending some transactions.

 .. hint:: You can get more information about ``irohad`` and its launch options